 What are the ESMA new measures

-- Leverage limits on the opening of a position by a retail client from 30:1 to 2:1, which vary according to the volatility of the underlying:
+1. Leverage limits which vary according to the volatility of the underlying:

 - 30:1 for major currency pairs;